HackBulgaria/Frontend-JavaScript-1/week0/problems/set1.md

 For example, if n is `1325132435356`, the digit's sum is `43`.
 If n is -10, the sum is 1 + 0 = 1

-Keep in mind that in Python, there is a special operator for integer division:
-For integer division in JavaScript, check this -
+For integer division in JavaScript, check this - http://stackoverflow.com/questions/4228356/integer-division-in-javascript

 ### Signature